-Site personnel will contact the participant approximately 6 months after the last dose of study vaccine to collect additional information based on a Telephone Contact Questionnaire provided by the Sponsor.
-Data to be reported from this discussion will include SAEs and/or any updates to previously reported safety information.
+Site personnel will contact study participants to collect additional information based on a Telephone Contact Questionnaire provided by the Sponsor.
+Data to be reported from this discussion will include SAEs and/or any updates to concomitant medications, nonstudy vaccinations, and previously reported safety information.